ncatlab/nlab-content/pages/509.md

 +-- {: .proof}
 ###### Proof

-The model strcuture as claimed is immediate by inspection.
+The model structure as claimed is immediate by inspection.

 =--